Spencer-Sch/Calculator_2.0/README.md

 - Renamed "equationResult" variable in "calculateLogic" to "equationResultVar" to destinguish from "equationResult" field in global state object.

 - updated tests in "calculateLogic.test" in order to reflect the additions of history slice and render slice to global state.

+Update #2

+- updated tests in "calculateLogic.test" in order to reflect the additions of render slice to global state.